The Vermont Statutes Online

 The school board of a school district, in addition to other duties and authority specifically assigned by law:

 (1) Shall determine the educational policies of the school district.
-Board policies shall be of general application to the district, shall be in writing, codified, and made available to the public.
+Board policies shall be of general application to the district and shall be in writing, codified, and made available to the public.
 Board policies shall be adopted at regular or special school board meetings.
 A school board shall give public notice of its intent to adopt a board policy, stating the substance of the proposed policy, at least ten days prior to its adoption.
 A school board may also approve or disapprove rules and regulations proposed by the principal or superintendent for the conduct and management of public schools in the district.

 (2) May take any action that is required for the sound administration of the school district.
 The Secretary, with the advice of the Attorney General, upon application of a school board, shall decide whether any action contemplated or taken by a school board under this subdivision is required for the sound administration of the district and is proper under this subdivision.
 The Secretary’s decision shall be final.